SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Prior to 1847, all houses were made of adobe and didn't last long because of the weather.
 Gallant built his house out of brick.
 Stop by to visit his original house and the Monterey history exhibits in the main room.

-A fun fact is that it was purchased for $10 in 1915 by Juan and Maria Garcia, who turned it into a Spanish restaurant before becoming one of the museums in Monterey.
+A fun fact is that it was purchased for $10 in 1915 by Juan and Maria Garcia, who turned it into a Spanish restaurant before it became one of the museums in Monterey.

 Location: Heritage Harbor next to the Old Whaling Station

-Hours: Tuesday - Sunday from 10 am to 4 pm
+Hours: Tuesday through Sunday, from 11 am to 5 pm

 Admission: Free